Bobbie Chase

-Barbara "Bobbie" Chase (born August 21) is an editor and writer in the comic book industry.
+Barbara "Bobbie" Chase is an American editor and writer in the comic book industry.
 She worked for Marvel Comics throughout the 1980s and 1990s.
 In 1994–1995, she was one of Marvel Group's Editors-in-Chief, the highest level a female editor has ever achieved at the company.
 She was Vice President of Talent Development at DC Comics from 2015 to 2020.

 As an editor, she has helped launched the careers of such creators as Salvador Larroca and Jamal Igle, and worked closely with writer Peter David on his acclaimed run on The Incredible Hulk.
 She also edited significant runs on the Marvel Comics titles G.I.
 Joe, Captain America, Iron Man, Sensational She-Hulk, Thor, Fantastic Four, Ghost Rider, X-Force, Doctor Strange, Spirits of Vengeance, Morbius, Nightstalkers, Darkhold: Pages from the Book of Sins, Blade, Elektra, Alpha Flight, and the Marvel/Paramount Comics Star Trek line, including brand-new properties Starfleet Academy and Star Trek: Early Voyages.
 For DC Comics she has edited titles such as Batgirl, Nightwing, Teen Titans, Red Hood and the Outlaws, Birds of Prey, and Green Arrow.